Board of Directors The team leading the vision

 Karen Montminy, Governance Coordinator

 Chair (2022 to present)

 Class C Director

 Helga joined the TransForm Board as a Class C (independent) director in September 2018, and was appointed to the Governance and Nominating Committee.
-After serving a year as Vice Chair, Tony became the Chair, leading both the Board of Directors and Executive Committee.
-Tony also continues as a member of the Governance and Nominating Committee and is ex officio to the Finance and Audit Committee.
+After serving three years as Vice Chair, Helga has now moved to the Chair position and will lead the Board and Executive Committee.
+In her capacity as Board Chair she remains a member of the Governance and Nominating Committee, and is ex officio to the Finance and Audit Committee.